We are very pleased to introduce you to our Educators!

 - Lauren Bradley, Lead Teacher, DII Certified, Room 12

 Lauren is our Lead Teacher in Room 12 working alongside Sarah Dennehy.
 She lives in Canton MA and has a BS in Early Childhood Education from Mount Ida College.
 She has been in the ECE field for 4 years.
 In addition to teaching, Lauren also coaches competitive cheerleading year round, and have been doing so for 13 years.
 Her dedication and passion to teach and coach are augmented by an energetic, outgoing, and creative personality.
 Lauren believes that it is vital to foster the needs and interests of every child and to provide an open environment.
 Her teaching centers around the development of the whole child by helping to build a home-school connection and encouraging community connection, exploration and play.
 Knowing each child’s family, background, interests, dislikes, and experiences allows her to tailor her teaching style to bring out the best in each child and contribute to enriching a classroom dynamic.

 - Susan Jeffries, Lead Teacher, LTP Certified, Room 14

-Susan is our Lead Teacher in Room 16 working with Barbara and Trina.
+Susan is our Lead Teacher in Room 16 working with Kendra and Trina.
 Susan has over 27 years experience in the field of early childhood education including several years in Head Start and as a Special Education teacher.
 She has also been a toddler teacher and has worked with infants.
 Her degree from Wheelock College is in Special Education.
 Susan describes herself as an educator with an innate ability to understand and motivate children.
 She enjoys hands-on experiences and strives to build self-esteem while encouraging an understanding of cultural diversity, mutual respect and cooperation among all community members.
 She is skilled in adapting the classroom to children with diverse learning styles.
 Susan always has a good time with her class, you will often hear the silliness and care she shared with her 3’s.

 - Sarah Dennehy, Lead Teacher, DII Certified, Room 12